 This year, Danielle George has been on our screens presenting Revolutions: Ideas that changed our world on BBC Four.
 Last year she presented Horizon: Avalanche: Making a Deadly Snowstorm for BBC Two, Hyper Evolution: Rise of the Robots on BBC Four, Search for a New Earth on BBC Two with Professor Stephen Hawking and Nation of Inventors on BBC One North West.
 In 2016, Danielle presented Televisions Opening Night: How the Box was Born on BBC Four and in 2014 The Royal Institution Christmas lectures ‘How to hack your Home’.

 Danielle studied Astrophysics and worked at Jodrell Bank Observatory.
 She was awarded a Professorship at the age of 38 and appointed Member of the Order of the British Empire in the 2016 Queen’s honours list for services to engineering through public engagement.
-In 2016 she received the Royal Academy of Engineering Rooke Medal for services to engineering and in 2017 received the Harold Hartley Medal for outstanding contribution to the field of Measurement and Control and in 2018 she was awarded the 2018 Michael Faraday Prize.
+In 2016 she received the Royal Academy of Engineering Rooke Medal for services to engineering, in 2017 she received the Harold Hartley Medal for outstanding contribution to the field of Measurement and Control and in 2018 she was awarded the 2018 Michael Faraday Prize.